 - (minus) button.
 This deletes the currently selected stamp in the list

 + (plus) button.
 This adds a new stamp.
 The initial stamp name defaults to an unused name rather than previous "stamp name", making it easier to create short-lived, temporary stamps.
+From v9.1.0, if a stamp is selected when a new stamp is created, the new stamp is inserted immediately below the selected stamp and its initial name is derived from the selected stamp.

 Name.
 This shows the name of the currently selected Stamp.
 It is the also the name as seen listed in the Stamps Menu.
 The name can be changed by editing this box.
 Such change only affect the listing's title for the stamp, the action code is unaffected.